-Step 1: Complete a Training Program
+Step 2: Complete a Training Program

 Many tool and die machinists enter the workforce through apprenticeship programs.
 These programs, which are often available through unions or manufacturers, combine paid, hands-on job training with classroom study at vocational-technical schools or community colleges.
 In-class coursework may cover topics like mechanical drafting, tooling processes, technical math and computer numerical control operations.

 Alternatively, some tool and die machinists substitute apprenticeship training with a formal tool and die machinist instruction program through a community or technical college.
 In such cases, students are often already employed by a manufacturer that provides them with less formal on-the-job training.